CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 The backend for our app will be a Rails API, [offline-api](https://github.com/CodingItWrong/offline-api).
 It’s set up following the pattern of ember-orbit’s [peeps-uuids example](https://github.com/cerebris/peeps-uuids).
 Follow the instructions in the readme to download and set it up.
 Run the API using the command `bin/rails s`.

 Note that instead of using autoincrement integers for the primary keys, this API uses UUIDs assigned by the frontend.
 Orbit is set up to handle IDs this way by default.
-This allows records to be created locally even when the backend isn’t accessible.
+This allows multiple uses to create records locally even when the backend isn’t accessible, without ID conflicts.

 ## Installing Orbit